hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/04_quasi_alignment_salmon.md

 >**NOTE:** Paired-end reads require both sets of reads to be given in addition to a [paired-end specific library type](http://salmon.readthedocs.io/en/latest/salmon.html#what-s-this-libtype):
 `salmon quant -i transcripts_index -l <LIBTYPE> -1 reads1.fq -2 reads2.fq -o transcripts_quant`
 >
 > To have Salmon correct for RNA-Seq biases you will need to specify the appropriate parameters when you run it.
-As noted, when describing the FASTQC results, with RNA-seq data you will always observe sequence-specific biases due to teh random hexamer priming and so we would always want to have that correction turned on.
+As noted, when describing the FASTQC results, with RNA-seq data you will always observe sequence-specific biases due to the random hexamer priming and so we would always want to have that correction turned on.
 Before using the remaining parameters it is advisable to assess your data using tools like [Qualimap](http://qualimap.bioinfo.cipf.es/) to look specifically for the presence of these biases in your data and decide on which parameters would be appropriate.
 >
 > To correct for the various sample-specific biases you could add the following parameters to the Salmon command:
 >